x-govuk/govuk-accessibility-mistakes-forms/app/examples/information-pages/index.md

 - description:
   link: mistake
   height: 700px
   reason: In this example, 'can you apply' is just a heading.
 The only options are to 'continue' or 'return to GOV'UK' - neither of which answers the question.
 Another better option is to turn this into an actual question with answers.
+improvement:
+- description: If possible, ask multiple conditions with multiple questions that people can work through.
-- link: improved
+  link: improved
   height: 700px
   reason: Rewriting the header to be a sentence makes it clear that the user does not have to answer anything.
+- description: If the question cannot be made into multiple input fields (for example because the information cannot be used again, therefore breaking other WCAG rules) the question can be changed into a complex quesiton.
-- link: improved-2
+  link: improved-2
   height: 750px
-  reason: If the question is in a heading because users need to review a lot of criteria, ask it in a way that they can select what applies to them, such as a filtering question [to be added]
+  reason: This still allows the page to have a question that can be answered.
 links:
     - text: NHS service manual on how to write good questions for forms
       href: https://service-manual.nhs.uk/content/how-to-write-good-questions-for-forms